zjniu/CelloriDocs/docs/source/usage.rst

    * Intensity: Use an intensity-only maxima metric.
    * Morphology: Use a morphology-only maxima metric.

-5. Automatic parameter detection should have already chosen values that work well, but they can be manually adjusted if desired.
+6. Automatic parameter detection should have already chosen values that work well, but they can be manually adjusted if desired.
 Here is a brief description of each parameter.

    * Threshold Locality: Fractional weight on local intensity used in thresholding.
 The value must be between 0 (global thresholding) and 1 (local thresholding).
    * Gaussian Sigma: Gaussian sigma used for denoising.
    * Nuclei Diameter: Estimated lower bound of nuclei diameters.
 Any objects smaller than this threshold will not be considered for segmentation.

 6. We will first explore the efforts of the sigma parameter.
 A higher sigma results in more blurring, which reduces the issues of noise and over-segmentation of single nuclei.
 If we look at segmentation when sigma is 0 (essentially no filtering), notice that a single nuclei is incorrectly being split up into two.
-However, a sigma that is too high could fail to split clustered nuclei, or worse, miss nuclei altogether, as seen in the segmentation when sigma is 5.
+However, a sigma that is too high could fail to split clustered nuclei, as seen in the segmentation when sigma is 5, or worse, miss nuclei altogether.

 .. list-table::
    :widths: 33 33 33